 The Senior Salute program is our way of bringing together all of the services you need to attend the Commencement ceremonies.
 At Senior Salute, you will be able to order your cap and gown, your class ring, and your invitations.

 When is Commencement rehearsal?

 We do not hold a rehearsal for Commencement.
-Instead, we provide information about Commencement during the Graduation Finale, usually held the week before Commencement.
+Instead, we provide information about Commencement in a Commencement Handbook during the Graduation Finale, usually held the week before Commencement.
 During the Finale, we distribute your Commencement tickets and caps and gowns as well as information from the Career Services Office, the Alumni Association, and the Office of Graduate Studies and Research.
 We also distribute printed instructions and information about the Commencement ceremonies.
 Representatives from other offices are also available to assist as you complete the final requirements to participate in the ceremony.
 You may also want to stop by the campus bookstore to buy your official UIW alumni merchandise.
 This is a come-and-go event with no scheduled program.

 When is the last day to apply to graduate?

 The last day to apply is Friday of the first week of the semester during which you will complete the courses for your degree.
 Refer to the academic calendar for specific dates.
 Although we may accept your application to graduate after the posted deadline, we cannot guarantee that you will receive tickets for your family to attend the ceremonies.
 Seating in the auditorium is limited and ticket distribution is determined early based upon those applications we receive by the deadline.
 Additionally, because of printing deadlines imposed by our printing vendors, we may not be able to list your name in the program.
 Late fees apply for all applications received after the posted deadline.